The Mike Douglas Show: History in Cleveland

 In February 1963, singer Barbra Streisand was the show's co-host.
-During that week, she was performing in a local strip club, and was asked by the club owner to promote her appearances on The Mike Douglas Show each day.
+During that week, she was performing in a local night club, and was asked by the club owner to promote her appearances on The Mike Douglas Show each day.
 The reason given was that Cleveland newspapers were in the midst of a lengthy labor strike, preventing any consistent advertising.
 Douglas later said that the station erased the videotapes of Streisand's appearance, as most early television programs did, in order to re-use them for station editorials.

 Just a few months later, Douglas had atheist Madalyn Murray as a guest, three days after the U.S. Supreme Court had ruled in her favor in the Abington School District v.
 Schempp case, which banned mandatory Bible reading in public schools.

 In September 1963, The Mike Douglas Show was syndicated to four other television stations owned by Westinghouse: KDKA-TV in Pittsburgh, WBZ-TV in Boston, WJZ-TV in Baltimore and KPIX in San Francisco.
 Less than one year later, the show had expanded to a total of 27 cities.

 On November 22, 1963, Douglas was speaking with Federal Housing Administrator Robert C. Weaver, when station newscaster John Dancy interrupted the live broadcast by walking through the audience in order to give the first reports of the assassination of President John F. Kennedy.
 The show soon ended as NBC began its four-day coverage of the tragedy.

 On July 23, 1964, comedian Henry Morgan made a brief appearance at the start of the show, but later walked out when Douglas was interviewing Dr. Sam Sheppard, who had been released from prison one week earlier.